jupyter/jupyter/docs/source/what_is_jupyter.md

 [ipykernel.readthedocs.io]: https://ipykernel.readthedocs.io
 [ipython.org]: https://ipython.org

-Once upon a time, there was only IPython, and among many other things (see the [History of Jupyter][]) `ipywidgets` as the library providing interactive widgets (buttons, sliders, etc) to be used in Jupyter notebooks.

-It took some time for IPyWidgets to be renamed after "Jupyter", but it eventually happened (or *is happening*).
-To not break compatibility with older code-bases, the  software library is still called `ipywidgets`.
-The subproject and high-level references to the widgets were renamed to Jupyter-Widgets.
-By all means, **Jupyter-Widgets** and IPyWidgets are the very same thing.
+A long time ago, a precursor to Jupyter was created, called ipython (see the [History of Jupyter][] to learn more about that).
+It provided some of the same fast, advanced REPL features that Jupyter still has today, and it is the default Python kernel bundled with JupyterLab and Notebook.
+Some of the features ipython provides:

+- Foobar
+- Bizbaz
-- Jupyter-Widgets: [ipywidgets.readthedocs.io][]
+- WikRakRum

-Going back to IPython...
-The **IPython** project is responsible for many important packages, some are fundamental and some are *just* very helpful.
-For the readers of this document, I want to highlight IPython's:

 - interactive shell: [ipython.readthedocs.io/interactive/tutorial][]
 - magic commands: [ipython.readthedocs.io/interactive/magics][]

 For more details on IPython features check [`docs.jupyter.org > Projects > IPython`](https://docs.jupyter.org/en/latest/projects/ipython_projects.html).

+### Interactive Buttons, Sliders and more with ipywidgets

+ipywidgets provides interactive interface elements that you can add directly into your notebooks.

+- Note: The subproject and high-level references to the widgets were renamed to Jupyter-Widgets, but Jupyter-Widgets and IPyWidgets are the very same thing.
+To not break compatibility with older code-bases, the software library is still called `ipywidgets`.

+- Jupyter-Widgets: [ipywidgets.readthedocs.io][]

 <!--
     References